-Changing lives through the power of your voice and The power of your story
+Changing lives through the Power of your voice and your story!

 Being “InPowered” starts from within.
-It’s that voice inside each and every one of us that urges us to speak up, act out, and stand firm.
-Unlike being empowered, it’s not the result of someone else’s words or actions.
-Being InPowered creates a surge from within that continuously impacts people’s lives, families, and communities to bring about unified action.
+It’s that voice inside each and every one of us urging us to speak up, act out, and stand firm.
+Unlike being empowered, it’s not the primary result of someone else’s words or actions.
+Becoming InPowered requires activating the surge from within that continuously impacts our lives, families, and communities to bring about unified action.

 Featured Podcast of the Week